 A much saner approach is to work through professional networks and communities.
 AngelList tends to bring good candidates to startups, Linkedin and Github are great for searching potential candidates, and communities like Dribble and similar are great to get honest recommendations.

-Alternative: Skip the vacancy
+Referral-based recruting: Skip the vacancy entirely

 Possibly the best way to hire, if your candidate pool is almost infinite, is through recommendations.
 These might either come from your existing team, or from targeted and small communities.
 Both are great options!